Light Horse 2026

 Parking.

-Parking for horse transport is free and open from 8.00am.
+Parking for horse transport only is free and open from 8.00am.

 ALL box drivers are obliged to co-operate with the parking stewards.